aparajitasahay87/UserInterface/plant_finder.md

 ##
 **Project Goal**
-The goal of the application is to enable user to carry a phone having plantFinder and get the information about the plant in real time.
+The goal of the application is to enable users to get information about the plant in real time by using Plant Finder application on thier mobile phone.

 ## **Project Challenge**
 For inquisitive people who wish to be knowledgeable about the plant around them, gathering information about unknown plants manually is time consuming.
 To gather information, they either go to their local nursery, read books or research in the internet by uploading the picture.
-It would be great if we can find the name of the plant just in one click wherever we are present currently.
+It would be great, if we can find the name of the plant just in one click and in real time.
 A user centered design philosophy has been followed to address this problem.
 It consists of following phases: -
 1. Research
 2. Ideation